Frequently Asked Questions

 Our clients are expected to have a sufficient amount of investable assets in order for us to meet mutual fund minimum investment requirements and provide a globally diversified portfolio.

-Clients need access to the Internet so that they are able to execute trades online through an online broker.
-We provide assistance to ensure clients are able to do this easily and will make all trades for clients with email authorizations in advance.
+Clients should have access to the Internet so that they are able to execute trades online through an online broker.
+We provide assistance to ensure clients are able to do this easily and can make most trades for clients with email authorizations in advance.
 Clients need to have an e-mail account where they can receive regular communications from our firm about their investments.
 With proper authorization we can also work with family members who assist in financial matters.

-Our clients need to be responsive on a timely basis when we recommend changes in investments.
-Clients cannot earn the best returns when they do not react in a reasonable time frame to recommendations.
+Our clients should be responsive on a timely basis when we recommend changes in investments.
+Investment recommendations are time-sensitive and it is helpful if clients react in a reasonable time frame to recommendations.

-We seek a professional, collegial relationship with clients.
-We provide them with highly detailed information about the market and individual investments and appreciate client feedback.
-We recognize that some clients have little interest in investing specifics and we can accommodate them as well as long as they are patient and understanding about what can reasonably be accomplished in a professionally managed investment portfolio.
+We provide clients with detailed information about the market and individual investments and appreciate client feedback.
+We recognize that some clients have little interest in investing specifics and we can accommodate them as well as long as they are patient and understanding about what can reasonably be accomplished in a diversified investment portfolio.

 Our firm is not suited for individuals who want to pick stocks, make daily trades, and micromanage their investments.
-Such individuals are better suited to work with brokerage firms or invest on their own.
+Such individuals may be better suited to work with brokerage firms or invest on their own.

-Besides the asset management fee, are there any other expenses that could be charged to me as a client?
+Besides the asset management fee, are there any other expenses that could be charged to me as a client by Purtill Financial?

-No. We have a straightforward fee arrangement with our clients based on a percentage of their assets at the end of the previous quarter.
-We bill clients only once per quarter, based on their investment assets at the end of that quarter.
+No. For our investment management clients, we only charge a fee based on a percentage of their investment assets at the end of the previous quarter.
+We bill clients only once per quarter.

-Also, we frequently try to choose no transaction fee, no-load mutual funds and low-cost ETFs for our clients.
-This means that clients have little or no fees related to the brokerage accounts where they hold their investments.
-We also recommend mutual funds and ETFs, which have trading fees when the funds are bought or sold.
-These fees never exceed $25 per trade for our clients.
+Also, we frequently choose no transaction fee, no-load mutual funds and low-cost ETFs for our clients.
+We also recommend mutual funds and ETFs which have trading fees when the funds are bought or sold.
+These fees typically do not exceed $25 per trade for our clients.
+These are fees charged by the custodian and we try to minimize in our recommendations.

 Asset management clients can receive basic tax preparation and financial plan development for no extra charge.